Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 If you're brave, visit.
 If you aren't avoid.

 ---

 ## Day 22 Nairobi2

-Book a half-day tour to **Nairobi National Park**, it’s right outside the city.
+Book a half-day tour to **Nairobi National Park**, it's right outside the city.
 Or see the giraffe mansion, the Karen Blixen Museum or whatever floats your boat.

 Day trips to the national parks outside of the Nairobi NP are crazy expansive.